How to Fire Someone Professionally: The Ultimate Guide With Scripts

 Step #6: Enlist HR’s help

-But, more importantly, they will be able to offer you some information that you might not have.
+But, more importantly, they can offer some information you might not have.

 The HR department will be your best ally during this daunting task, so don’t shut them out.